Top Grocery Money-Saving Articles

-Whether you plan a week or a month’s worth of meals—planning meals based on the sales in the grocery stores can cut your grocery bill 30% to 50%.
+Whether you plan a week or a month’s worth of meals—planning meals based on the grocery store sales cycles can cut your grocery bill 30% to 50%.

 The first time Annette did a menu month-long menu plan; she spent almost the whole day and just planned the dinners!
 With practice, she eventually was able to do it in about 30 minutes.

 To help in the process, she made a list of more than 100 meals she can cook, divided up by the main ingredient.
 Now she basically plans a rotation of meals based on what bargain-priced meats we have in our freezer.

 As a result, our grocery shopping trips have become simply a time to get fresh produce, staples, and stock up on marked down deals for the future.
 And our grocery bill has been slashed.